 - Q How long does levothyroxine take to relieve hypothyroidism symptoms?

-- Q Can levothyroxine cause fluid retention?
+- Q Can taking diet pills with levothyroxine cause me to feel tired?